wringit/sticks/README.md

 ## Description

 I got the idea for this while I was playing Sticks with my friend.
 It's supposed to take a Sticks configuration and figure out all possible paths that can lead to the first player (the one one the left) winning, but it kind of doesn't do that?
-Obviously, I can't make it list every single path, but I tried to make it not perform anything on a configuration if it hadn't already been visted, which means that no configuration will be seen twice in a path.
+Obviously, I can't make it list every single path, but I tried to make it not perform anything on a configuration if it had already been visited, which means that no configuration will be seen twice in a path.
 This is probably why my code doesn't work.
 I don't know.
 Please help me.

 Anyways, I got the idea for this while playing Sticks with my friend.
 I realized that, despite taking AP Computer Science, I hadn't written anything in a very long time.
 I thought that I should take some time to practice Java.
 At the time, I was completely unaware of the existence of Graph Theory and depth-first search, but I learned about it shortly after writing this program.